britt-bolin/academic-kickstart/content/home/research.md

 * **Gender Quotas and the Path to Power (dissertation project)**

-* **Power in the Post-Conflict Period: The Effect of Armed Conflict and Gender Quotas on Women in Political Leadership Positions** (with Cosima Meyer)
+* **Power in the Post-Conflict Period: The Effect of Armed Conflict and Gender Quotas on Women in Political Leadership Positions** (with Cosima Meyer, under review)

 * **Why Do Women Speak Less?
 Disentangling Gender Differences in European Parliament Speechmaking** (with Verena Kunz)